 Consultant Podiatric Surgeon, Northumbria Healthcare and North Tees and Hartlepool NHS Foundation Trusts

 Simon Fay studied Podiatry at Salford.
 Graduating in 1987, He then followed a progression to specialist Podiatric surgical training in East Anglia, achieving a fellowship in Podiatric surgery in 1996 and completion of specialist surgical training in 2001.
 He is an annotated Podiatric surgeon by the Health and Care Professions council (HCPC).
 Completed MSc in Podiatric surgery ( 2015 ) and is an Independent non medical Prescriber.
 Mr Fay assisted the development the NHS podiatric surgery services in Suffolk between 1996 and 2005 before spending 2 years in Canada working clinically within the realm of Musculo-skeletal Podiatry and minor surgery.
 He provided mentorship for surgical trainees and registrars whilst in East Anglia.
-Mr Fay was appointed as a Consultant Podiatric surgeon to Northumbria Healthcare and North Tees and Hartlepool NHS Foundation trusts in 2011, after holding Consultant Podiatric surgeon posts in the West midlands and East Kent.
+Mr Fay was appointed as a Consultant Podiatric surgeon to Northumbria Healthcare and North Tees and Hartlepool NHS Foundation trusts in 2011, after holding Consultant Podiatric surgeon posts in the West Midlands and East Kent.

 Anthony Joyce